 Each event will have more detailed requirements listed with the Call of Proposals launch.

-What are some of the common reasons proposals don’t get selected?
+What are some of the common reasons applications don’t get selected?

 Some reasons include: heavy sales tone, insufficient information, member proposal preferred over a non-member proposal, submitted too late and no openings in the agenda to incorporate it, too niche of a topic, too broad or not technical enough.